Skip to content

 Fastest interactionNFCSub-second tap vs 3-5s scan

-Maximum reachQR Code100% device compatibility
+Maximum reachQR Code100% device compatibility incl. tablets, laptops, older phones

-Payment securityNFCBuilt-in encryption + biometrics
+Payment securityNFCBuilt-in AES encryption + biometric wallet pairing

-Detailed analyticsQR CodeRicher tracking ecosystem
+Detailed analyticsQR CodeRicher tracking ecosystem with geo, device, time-of-day

-Print/packagingQR CodeNo hardware cost per unit
+Print/packagingQR CodeNo hardware cost per unit; works on any printed surface

 Frequently Asked Questions